Mirrorless vs DSLR: introduction

 So, this is one area where DSLRs do often have a substantial practical advantage.
 You'll certainly need an extra battery or two with most mirrorless cameras.

-- CSC: Cheap CSCs don't have viewfinders; those that do cost a more
+- Mirrorless: Cheap mirrorless cameras often have these but don't have viewfinders; those that do cost more.

 For example, the 24MP Nikon D3500 DSLR has just about the best APS-C sensor currently on the market, an optical viewfinder (of course), decent manual controls and a staggering 1,550-shot battery life.